Traceability you can trust

 A methodology for social audits was developed as part of certification, leveraging five years of experience building grassroots collection systems, combined with the work of humanitarian data-collection experts.
 Local workplaces must comply with highest labor standards, including guidelines established by the United Nations, Save the Children and local authorities.

-The industry-leading standard provides end-to-end material traceability from coastal collection all the way through manufacturing, working directly with collectors, processors, material aggregators and manufacturers.
+Our industry-leading standard provides ‘shore to store’ material traceability from coastal collection all the way through manufacturing, working directly with collectors, processors, material aggregators and manufacturers.

 The OceanCycle Certified mark must be earned through a rigorous evaluation process and in-person audits.
 Certification gives everyone in the supply chain confidence in both the quality and impact of the ocean-bound material.
 Our certification covers: